jmorris0x0/terraform-provider-k8sconnect/README.md

 ### Decisions made

-* **Boot once, diff forever:** the provider must deliver server-side drift detection **without** forcing multi-phase pipelines.
-If any `cluster_connection` value is unknown on the first plan, the resource defers its live diff (no graph taint) and stores the final connection in state; subsequent plans perform normal server-side diffs.
 * **Uses client-go Dynamic Client** — leverages the stable client-go APIs for server-side apply operations with ApplyPatchType, ensuring compatibility with all Kubernetes versions and reducing binary size.
 * **Diff strategy:** Server-side apply dry-run is used to perform accurate, server-side diffs without implementing merge-patch logic.
 * **Concurrency:** Resources are serialized by `(cluster,namespace,name,kind)` to prevent apply-time race conditions.
 Parallelism may be user-configurable in future.
-* **Destroy bug (data-source → connection):** Solved via **deferred diff**.
-If any `cluster_connection` field is unknown, diff is skipped and the final connection is persisted in state.
-No need for a split connection model.
 * **Field naming** follows K8s REST / exec‑auth spec verbatim.
 * **Namespace handling** stays in `yaml_body`; provider does not add implicit namespaces.
 * **TLS verification** must pass; skip‑verify will not be supported.